lcerdeira/workout-tracker/README.md

   ## Description

-  This is an application to workout tracking application using Mongo database with Mongoose schema hosted in MongoDB atlas (cloud).
-The app allows a user to create, view and track daily workouts, the user also can log multiple exercises in a workout on a given day; with the ability to track the name, type, weight, sets, reps, and duration of exercise, with a cardio exercise the user can track distance traveled.
+This is an application to workout tracking using Mongo database with mongoose schema hosted in mongoDB atlas (cloud).
+The app allows a user to create, view and track daily workouts; the user also can log multiple exercises in a workout on a given day, with the ability to track the name, type, weight, sets, reps, and duration of exercise; also with a cardio exercise the user can track distance traveled.
 The application is hosted on heroku and can be accessed using a browser.
 Messages are stored on the server which runs using express.

   ## Live Application